slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 ### On conflict resolution

+You're either part of the solution or part of the problem.

 - Show some empathy and use “we” to show you’re on the same team.
 - Take responsibility
 - Bring options to the table.
 Understand also that it’s easier to negotiate down

-> *'I am either part of the solution or part of the problem.'*
+> *'When someone is nasty, rude, hateful, or mean with you, pretend they have a disease.
+That makes it easier to have empathy toward them which can soften the conflict.' -- Kevin Kelly*

+> *'Your best response to an insult is “You’re probably right.”
+Often they are.' -- Kevin Kelly*